valtimo-platform/valtimo-documentation/features/plugins/configure-zaken-api-plugin.md

   * **Coordinates.** Collection of coordinates/points representing the geometry shape/type.
 * **Main Case.** (Optional) URL reference to the zaak requested by its initiator, which is dealt with in two or more separate zaken, of which the present zaak is one.

+### Patch zaak

+The **Patch zaak** action updates a zaak in the zaken API.
+When creating a process link at least one of the following properties has to be provided:

+* **Description.** A short description of the Zaak.
+* **Explanation.** An explanation of the Zaak.
+* **Planned end-date.** The date by which the Zaak is scheduled to be completed.
+* **Final delivery-date.** The last date by which the Zaak must be completed according to law and regulations.
+* **Publication date.** Date on which (the start of) the Zaak is or will be published.
+* **Communication channel.** The medium through which the reason for initiating a case was received.
+URL to a communication channel in the VNG Reference List of communication channels.
+* **Communication channel name.** (Experimental) The name of the medium through which the impetus for starting a Case was received.
+* **Payment indication.** Indication of whether the costs associated with handling the case have been paid by the person concerned.
+* **Last payment date.** The date on which the most recent payment was processed for costs associated with handling the case.
+* **Case geometry.** Point, line, or (multi-)plane geometry information, in GeoJSON.
+(Long, Lat order).
+Exists of a type and a list of coordinates
+* **Main Case.** URL reference to the Zaak requested by its initiator, which is dealt with in two or more separate Zaken, of which the present Zaak is one.
+* **Archive action-date.** The date on which the archived Zaak file should be destroyed or transferred to an archive repository.
+* **Start-date retention period.** The date that marks the start of the period by which the Zaak file must be destroyed.

 ### Create zaakrol - natural person

 The **Create zaakrol - natural person** action creates a zaakrol in the zaken API.
 Using this action, a person can be linked to a zaak.
 When creating a process link the following properties have to be entered: